avvau/Ice_Machine_Praktikum23-24/README.md

 # Box
-To store the multicontroller and the switch well, I replaced last year's box with a larger and more functional box and 3D printed the new box.
+To store the multicontroller and FT232-Chip, I replaced last year's box with a larger and more functional box and 3D printed the new box.
 The box has a sliding lid.
 There is a small knob on the sliding lid which makes it easier to open the box.
 The box has two holes.
-One hole for the cables and one for the USB stick connection.
-The holes are extended from the inside with a holder from the inside so that the inserted cables do not kink.
+One hole for the cables and one for the USB connection.
+The holes are extended on the inside with a holder so that the inserted cables are not kinked.

-### Pictures of the current box looks and the comparison with the old box:
+### Pictures of the current box and comparison with the old box:

 #### Current box
 ![IMG_7009 3](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/5a185c6c-f5ab-4c80-9261-2b62427c8af0)